pedrosbmartins/pedrosbmartins.github.io/_drafts/downtoearth.md

 Why stop at customizing location, though?
 Other than the vast distances to the nearest star systems, there are several potential astronomical visualizations to be made.
 The Solar System and its planets, Earth's satellites, exoplanets, galaxies and so many other systems and scales can be visualized -- and better understood -- from a local geography viewpoint.

 Here are a few examples.
+You can try them out by going to the [downtoearth](https://pedrosbmartins.github.io/downtoearth/) page and selecting the appropriate visualization in the dropdown menu, while changing location by using the `Position` input or clicking anywhere on the map itself.

 #### The Solar System